HereLiesAz/julesapisdk/README.md

 ### **v1alpha Stability & Deserialization**

-The v1alpha API is experimental and does not always return a consistent schema.
+The `v1alpha` API is experimental and does not always return a consistent schema.
 This can cause deserialization crashes in strongly-typed clients.

-The SDK's models (in Schemas.kt) have been made **nullable** in known problem fields to prevent crashes.
+The SDK's models (in `Schemas.kt`) have been made **nullable** in known problem fields to prevent crashes.

-* Session.state is nullable.
+* `Session.state` is nullable.
-* GithubRepo.isPrivate is nullable.
+* `GithubRepo.isPrivate` is nullable.

-If you encounter a NetworkError containing a kotlinx.serialization.MissingFieldException, it means the API has changed again.
-Please update Schemas.kt to make the reported field nullable and file an issue.
+If you encounter a `NetworkError` containing a `kotlinx.serialization.MissingFieldException`, it means the API has changed again.
+Please update `Schemas.kt` to make the reported field nullable and file an issue.

 ## **Resources**